Material flow accounts and resource productivity

 Consumption by material category

 An analysis of DMC by material category conveys the relative significance of various materials and their potential for reuse, recovery or recycling.
 Materials are classified in four main categories: biomass, metal ores, non-metallic minerals and fossil energy materials.
-The total DMC of the EU economy is estimated at 14 tonnes per capita in 2018.
-The EU’s DMC is dominated by non-metallic minerals (see Figure 3), making up nearly half of the total.
+The total DMC of the EU economy is estimated at 14 tonnes per capita in 2019.
+The EU’s DMC is dominated by non-metallic minerals (see Figure 3), making up half of the total.
 Biomass and fossil energy materials each make up approximately a quarter of DMC.
 Metal ores constitute the smallest of the four main material categories.

 The consumption patterns over time of these four main categories were different (see Figure 4).
 The consumption of biomass has been on a rather stable level over the long term, but with frequent smaller annual changes.
 The consumption of metal ores and non-metallic minerals shows a more pronounced development obviously determined by the financial and economic crisis.
 The consumption of fossil energy materials shows a smooth development with a long term downward trend.